Summer Camp

 What Makes a Summer Camp Extraordinary?

-Two Coyotes Wilderness School offers 8 weeklong day camp sessions at our Newtown & Granby locations.
-While some of our camps feature more specialized themes and others are more general, each session is led by skilled nature mentors who introduce earth living skills by tailoring each camp day to match the natural curiosity of their campers.
+Two Coyotes Wilderness School offers weeklong day camp sessions at locations in Newtown & Granby.
+Each session is led by skilled nature mentors who introduce earth living skills by tailoring each camp day to match the natural curiosity of their campers.
+Younger campers explore a broad survey of games, activities, and introductory skills within the camp theme.
+Older campers have the opportunity to go deeper into more focused learning and application of skills into crafts and projects.
 Campers may learn anything from how to craft handmade tools and art projects from natural materials, track animals, identify bird language, make friction fires, build forts and shelters, and forage for safe wild edibles.
 Along the way, all campers learn nature-inspired games, songs, and have free time to explore streams, mountainsides, and other unexpected nature mysteries.

 Above all, our nature summer camps get kids outside and having fun!
 Our mentors use the natural world to teach campers valuable life skills.
 We believe that nature is the perfect place for children to learn about their personal gifts and how to overcome life’s challenges.
 Our small group size and exceptional adult mentors ensure a high-quality experience filled with memories and new friendships.
 Read parent & camper testimonials here.